Office of Sponsored Programs

 Agencies almost always require a budget justification to accompany the budget, but

-even when they don't, the Office of Research will still require it for its internal
+even when they don't, Research & Economic Development will still require it for its

-records.
-A carefully prepared budget and justification at the proposal stage can
+internal records.
+A carefully prepared budget and justification at the proposal stage

-make life a lot easier when the award comes in.
-The proposal budget and budget justification
+can make life a lot easier when the award comes in.
+The proposal budget and budget

-should, as accurately as possible, represent a financial narrative of the project
+justification should, as accurately as possible, represent a financial narrative of

 Just as the research process has to be very clearly articulated to the reviewer in